Back to Blog

 • Artistic References: Mention artists, movements, or specific styles when applicable

-To demonstrate the effectiveness of this framework, let's transform a simple prompt into a detailed command:
+To demonstrate this framework's effectiveness, let's transform a simple prompt into a detailed command:

 Basic prompt: "A cat"

-Optimized prompt: "Long-haired white Persian cat, penetrating blue eyes, sitting on a vintage blue velvet armchair, soft natural lighting from a side window, portrait photography with depth of field, editorial magazine style, high resolution, elegant composition inspired by Annie Leibovitz"
+Optimized prompt: "White long-haired Persian cat, penetrating blue eyes, sitting on a blue velvet vintage armchair, soft natural lighting coming from a side window, portrait photography with depth of field, magazine editorial style, high resolution, elegant composition inspired by Annie Leibovitz"

 The difference in results is dramatic.
 The second prompt provides clear instructions for each visual aspect, eliminating randomness and significantly increasing result quality.